peterszatmary/from-spring-boot-to-just-dependency-profile/README.md

 ## How to build them

-From from your preffered IDE or from command line.
+From from your preferred IDE or from command line.

 Standalone Spring Boot executable jar file